 But here’s the kicker: There is a great deal of discussion among consumers, as well as industry professionals, as to whether or not higher priced vacuums are necessarily worth your money.
 Why?

-Because, although pricier vacuums generally clean more efficiently than lower priced models, and often come with better longevity, an greater number of attachments, and premiere customer support, these factors might not ultimately be worth the added expense.
+Because, although pricier vacuums generally clean more efficiently than lower priced models, and often come with better longevity, a greater number of attachments, and premier customer support, these factors might not ultimately be worth the added expense.

-The second most important step in determining the right vacuum for you is taking a closer look at your needs.
-In other words:
+The second most important step in determining the right vacuum for you is taking a closer look at your needs:

 - Does your house consist of mostly carpeting, hard surfaces, or an equal combination of both?

 - Will you be cleaning only floors, or are you also looking for a vacuum that can clean other surfaces as well, such as high shelves, ceiling fans, drapery, and more?